 The project successfully processed and organized over 864,000 names across 15 databases that are either published or in progress.
 These databases span 21 states and several national record sets, making significant strides in recovering the names of enslaved individuals.
-Key record sets, such as the Freedmen's Bureau labor contracts, emigration records like the Black Loyalist
+Key record sets, such as the Freedmen's Bureau labor contracts, emigration records like the Black Loyalist Directory, 1783-1788, and communityfocused collections like the Massachusetts: Biographical Entries of People of African Descent in New Bedford and Coastal Towns Also Once Part of Dartmouth (Westport, Dartmouth, and Fairhaven), were made accessible to the public or are nearing completion.
+These records, encompassing critical historical contexts, provide invaluable tools for genealogical research.

-Directory, 1783-1788, and community-focused collections like the millions, with highlights including an audience of over 22 million from a feature on ABC News Live.
+The initiative gained widespread media attention, with major outlets like ABC News, NPR, and NBC Chicago featuring stories on its work.
+These stories reached millions, with highlights including an audience of over 22 million from a feature on ABC News Live.
 This visibility raised awareness of the project's mission and fostered connections with descendant communities and stakeholders.